clarkevansteenderen/CBC_Tutorials/Tutorial_5/Tut5_ISSR.md

 PCR machine.
 ISSR fragment data usually gets sent back to you as **.fsa** files.

-In this tut, we’ll look at electropherograms from 58 **Dactylopius opuntiae** samples (29 replicated samples), from two ISSR primers: ISSR 809 and ISSR 826.
-In total, this was 116 PCRs\!
+In this tut, we’ll look at electropherograms from 58 *Dactylopius opuntiae* samples (29 replicated samples), from two ISSR primers: ISSR 809 and ISSR 826.
+In total, this was 116 PCR samples\!

 > :bulb: I recommend that you rename the .fsa files to start with the
 > actual sample name (the sequencing facility sends them back with a
 > code prefix).
 Renaming ensures that the replicate pairs remain
-> together.
+> together, as files are listed alphabetically.

 Download and install the GeneMarker trial 35-day .exe file (email [GeneMarker](https://softgenetics.com/GeneMarker.php) to get the